2012 CFT Gathering: Sharing Our Stories, Healing Our Lives

 Jan Clark was born and raised Southern Baptist in Macon, Georgia, and along her career journey served as a Baptist Book Store manager for several years in Greensboro, North Carolina.
 A graduate of Furman University, she later studied at Duke Divinity School, completed a year-long residency in Clinical Pastoral Education at University of North Carolina Hospitals, was ordained as a Baptist minister, and became a hospice chaplain.
 She retired from the hospice ministry in January 2010.
 She has been a member of EEWC-CFT since attending the Norfolk, Virginia, conference in 1996 and is presently serving on the council, representing the Southeast.
 Jan lives in Pittsboro, North Carolina.

-Jan will be presenting “Music from Past Conferences” and also coordinating the music for the Sunday morning worship service.
+Jan presented “Music from Past Conferences” and coordinated the music for the Sunday morning worship service.

 Anne Linstatter describes herself on her website as “a writer, mother, (somewhat) radical feminist, and born-again Christian who teaches Women & Religion at California State University, Northridge.”
 She is the editor of Abortion—My Choice, God’s Grace: Christian Women Tell Their Stories (New Paradigm Books, 1994).
 Her commentaries appear on Women’s eNews and in Christian Feminism Today, as well as in her blog Martha y Maria: Women’s Lives, Women’s Rights.
 Currently Anne is working on a memoir about her own feminist expectations in collision with the social realities of marriage, church, paid/volunteer work, and raising three daughters.
 Anne is one of the founding members of EEWC-CFT, has served as a Southwest representative on the EEWC-CFT Council, and is a frequent writer and book reviewer for Christian Feminism Today magazine.

-Anne will be moderating the “Feminist Women of Faith” panel discussion.
+Anne moderated the “Feminist Women of Faith” panel discussion.

 Diana J. Ensign, J.D. has studied Buddhism, Tai Chi, Yoga, Hinduism, Unitarian Universalism, 12-Step programs, and Goddess Rituals.
 She has participated in Wisdom Circles, Sweat Lodges, and Native American ceremonies.
 Certified in Reiki III, Diana has completed Shaman workshops, dream workshops, and nonviolent communication workshops.
 She is a graduate of the University of Michigan, Ann Arbor, with a degree in English and Wayne State University Law School, located in Detroit.
 Ensign grew up in Michigan and currently lives in Indianapolis.
 Her greatest teachers are nature and her two daughters.
 She lives with her husband, a biologist, who works for nature conservation.
 She celebrates life through music, long walks, and sunshine.

-Diana will be participating in the “Feminist Women of Faith” panel discussion.
+Diana participated in the “Feminist Women of Faith” panel discussion.

 Mary Ann D. Fadae has a B.A. in ancient history and archaeology from the American University of Beirut and an M.A. and Ph.D. in Arabic language and literature with aconcentration in Sufism and Islamic studies from Indiana University in Bloomington.
 She has taught courses on Islam and Sufism at local universities and is involved in interfaith work.
 A convert to Islam, Dr. Fadae is a member of the Jerrahi Order of America, whose spiritual center is in Istanbul, Turkey.
 Currently she is translating a 13th-century Sufi mystical treatise on the Unique Name of God for publication.

-Mary Ann will be participating in the “Feminist Women of Faith” panel discussion.
+Mary Ann participated in the “Feminist Women of Faith” panel discussion.

 Reta Halteman Finger, a long-time member of EEWC-CFT, retired in 2009 from teaching Bible (mostly New Testament) at Messiah College in Grantham, PA.
 She lives in Harrisonburg, Virginia, and since her retirement from Messiah College has been teaching part time at Eastern Mennonite Seminary in addition to other writing and speaking projects.
 Reta edited the Christian feminist magazine, Daughters of Sarah, for 15 years and is a frequent writer and reviewer for Christian Feminism Today.
 Using the search box on our EEWC-Christian Feminism Today website, you’ll be led to many of her online articles.
 A gifted teacher, Reta is uniquely skilled in relating the Bible to today’s issues and in getting others involved in discussions about the material she presents.
 She specializes in life in the early church and is the author of Roman House Churches for Today: A Practical Guide for Small Groups, and Of Widows and Meals: Communal Meals in the Book of Acts.
 She is also co-editor with Kari Sandhaas of Wisdom of Daughers: Two Decades of the Voice of Christian Feminism (a book of selected articles from Daughters of Sarah magazine).
 Reta is a past Southeast representative on the EEWC-CFT Council.

-Reta will be presenting the workshop, “Is Paul a Healer?
+Reta presented the workshop, “Is Paul a Healer?
 The Stories Behind First Corinthians.”

 Workshop Description: The house churches in Corinth are falling apart.
 Factions vie for power and control.
 Both female and male slaves receive no honor, and the wealthy and better-educated pull rank over those socially beneath them.
 In this interactive workshop, we will examine selected portions of Paul’s letter to discern whether or not his words can help heal the schisms.
 Bring your copy of 1 Corinthians!

-Reta will also be participating in the “Feminist Women of Faith” panel discussion.
+Reta participated in the “Feminist Women of Faith” panel discussion.

 Dr. Laura M. Grimes is a feminist theologian, hymn writer, and liturgist as well as a wife and mother of four children.
 Laura completed her PhD in Historical and Systematic Theology at the University of Notre Dame and was a Postdoctoral Research Associate at the Pontifical Institute of Mediaeval Studies in Toronto.
 She is the author of Wisdom’s Friends: Gertrud of Helfta’s Conversational Theology (VDM, 2009), Sophia’s Psalter, Sophia’s Rosary, and Sophia’s Book of Hours, Sophia’s Hymnal, and Advent Meditations.
 Along with Dr. Ann Marie Caron, she is presently translating Mechtild of Hackeborn’s Book of Special Grace for the Paulist Press Classics of Western Spirituality series.
 Laura completed her training in spiritual direction at Shalom Prayer Center in Mt.
 Angel, OR and her formation in Ignatian spirituality at Manresa Jesuit Retreat House in Detroit, MI.
 She leads retreats and groups on a variety of topics including “Discovering the Divine Feminine” and “Mother’s Comfort,” a unique prochoice/prolife friendly program for healing of pregnancy loss, termination, and stillbirth.

-Dr. Grimes will be presenting a workshop entitled, “Wisdom’s Healing Words: Divine Feminine Resources for Christian Spirituality and Liturgy.”
+Dr. Grimes presented a workshop entitled, “Wisdom’s Healing Words: Divine Feminine Resources for Christian Spirituality and Liturgy.”

 Workshop description: Join a sacred circle to experience and share resources, stories, and dreams of a new world where Christian prayer and worship honor Godde our Mother, Lover and Friend–and the full equality and dignity of women created in Her image.
 Feminist liturgist and hymnwriter Laura Grimes will create a safe space to experience and process divine feminine prayers, songs, art, and scriptures including texts from her Sophia prayer books and the Divine Feminine Version of the New Testament, for which she serves as co-general editor.